MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/management-tools/resource-kit-tools.md

 ### <a name="summary"></a>Resumo

-DBAnalyzer fornece aos administradores uma rápida e fácil de analisar Skype para bancos de dados corporativos Server 2015.
+O DBAnalyzer fornece aos administradores um rápido e fácil de analisar bancos de dados do Skype for Business Server 2015.

 ## <a name="import-storage-service-data"></a>Importar Dados do Serviço de Armazenamento
 <a name="Issd"> </a>